SoulInfernoDE/translate-heroes-of-newerth-to-german/README.md

 # translate-heroes-of-newerth-to-german
-Files to be translated using weblate
+Files to be translated using github